-She also talked about the partnership between the department and the CEDAW sectors and all stakeholders in order to progress gender equality and transform evidence-based data for the improving planning and delivery of services and for evaluation, monitoring, and reporting.
+She also talked about the partnership between the department and the CEDAW sectors and all stakeholders in order to progress gender equality and transform harmful social norms.
+Director Molotii explained why we need to produce evidence-based data for the improving planning and delivery of services and for evaluation, monitoring, and reporting.